 This daily contact is especially important since remote working has seen our team grow outside of London, and it’s not always easy to get together in person.
-Plus we get to know each other, bond and create those ridiculous in-jokes that are such a vital part of any workplace.
+Plus we get to know each other, bond and create those in-jokes that are a vital part of any workplace.

 2. It’s easy to get glued to the spot

 We all know how important it is to take breaks from the screen, but when you’re working from home it’s easier to lose sight of how long you’ve been sitting in one spot.
 Luckily there are lots of apps we can use to remember to take regular breaks.
 We make it a point to get up and stretch or walk around, even if it’s just to the fridge.